Smertig/banana/docs/api/tg/methods/promote_chat_member.rst

    ``callback`` is any callable object accepting ``expected<boolean_t>``.

    Use this method to promote or demote a user in a supergroup or a channel.
-The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+The bot must be an administrator in the chat for this to work and must have the appropriate administrator rights.
 Pass False for all boolean parameters to demote a user.
 Returns True on success.

 .. cpp:struct:: promote_chat_member_args_t